Oxford and Cambridge Far Eastern Expedition: Route

 After setting off from Hyde Park in London, on 1 September 1955, the expedition was flown over to the European continent and from there continued through France, Monaco, Germany, Austria, Yugoslavia, Greece, Turkey, Syria, Iraq, Iran, Afghanistan, Pakistan, India, Nepal, Burma, Thailand, Malaya and Singapore.

 Arriving on 6 March 1956, the journey took six months and six days, over 18,000 miles.

 Legacy

 Oxford and Cambridge Expedition to South America (1957-8)

 The next joint expedition was the 1957-8 Oxford and Cambridge Expedition to South America, on which at least two team members from the Singapore journey took part: Adrian Cowell and Nigel Newbery.

 Eric Edis expedition (1957-9)

-Between 1957 and 1959, Eric Edis led a sixteen-person team on an overland expedition from London to Singapore and then on to Australia and back to the UK - the first man to make the round trip overland and with no sponsorship.
+Between 1957 and 1959, Eric Edis led a fifteen-person team on an overland expedition from London to Singapore and then on to Australia and back to the UK - the first man to make the round trip overland and with no sponsorship.
 He was also the only man to cross the 'closed' Burmese border twice unaided.
 See Eric Edis' book The Impossible Takes A Little Longer.